MicrosoftDocs/playfab-docs/playfab-docs/features/economy-v2/inventory/stacks.md

 }
 ```

-To update Display Properties on existing items, the `UpdateItems` API can be used to directly modify properties.
+To update Display Properties on existing items, the `UpdateInventoryItems` API can be used to directly modify properties.